Fish Species raised at Moccasin Creek Hatchery

 Rainbow Trout

-This popular fish, native to the tributaries of the Pacific Ocean in North American and Asia, can now be found all over the world.
-Farmed as food in many areas, it can now be found worldwide for recreational angling and as a food source.
-Rainbow trout are a premier fish desired by anglers for recreational fishing in California.
+This popular fish is native to the tributaries of the Pacific Ocean in North America and Asia.
+Now it can be found farmed as a food source or for recreational angling across the world.
+Rainbow Trout are a premier fish desired by anglers for recreational fishing in California.
 Those provided for recreational angling are now sterile (triploid (PDF)(opens in new tab)).

-Known for its resistance to highly alkaline waters, the Eagle Lake trout is a native to nearby Eagle Lake and its Pine Creek tributary.
+Known for its resistance to highly alkaline waters, the Eagle Lake Trout is a native to nearby Eagle Lake and its Pine Creek tributary.
+Due to diminishing flows in Pine Creek, a program was started in the 1950's to preserve the species.
+Once found only in its native waters, the Eagle Lake Trout can now be found in many waters throughout the state.

 California Golden Trout